jeremy379/famous-interactive-laradock/README.md

       Comment the line `RUN pecl channel-update pecl.php.net && pecl install memcached && docker-php-ext-enable memcached`

    - Sometimes, `apt-get update`command may fail.
-If that's happen go in the Dockerfile of the package who was building when it crash and add `RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*` before the first `RUN apt-get update`
+If that's happen go in the Dockerfile of the package who was building when it crash and add
+      `RUN apt-get clean && rm -rf /var/lib/apt/lists/* /tmp/* /var/tmp/*`

+      before the first `RUN apt-get update`.
+Usually, the crash is in beanstalkd.

 ## For Laravel

    - Add or update in the .env of your Laravel folder the variable